zenkaeser/Git-1/week1/homework.md

 # Homework week 1

+The idea of this homework is to fork the [homework repository](https://github.com/HackYourFuture-CPH/hyf-homework) from hack your future, clone it into your computer, do some changes, and push the changes into your fork (copy) of the repository.

-1. Go to `https://github.com/HackYourFuture-CPH/hyf-homework` and fork this repository.
+1. Go to https://github.com/HackYourFuture-CPH/hyf-homework and fork this repository.
 Now you should have the `hyf-homework` repository in your own github account.
 2. Clone the `hyf-homework` repository from YOUR github account.
 3. Inside the folder `git/week1` create a new file named `my_favorite_food.txt`, inside the file write your favorite food recipe, and commit your changes (you can just find a random recipe on google and paste it in the file :wink: ).
 4. Again inside the folder `git/week1` add a new file named `my_second_favorite_food.txt`, inside the file write the recipe for your second favorite food, and commit your changes.